Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 Pre-processing of the images is a critical factor in reducing model overfitting to the training dataset, and increasing the validation accuracy.
 The following steps have been explored:
 - **Face Detection** to automatically locate the face in the image and identify the bounding box around the face for cropping.
 I used Multi-Task Cascaded Convolutional Neural Network (MTCNN) as face detector.
 Reference: implementation by Iván de Paz Centeno in the [ipazc/mtcnn](https://github.com/ipazc/mtcnn) project.
-- **RGB color images** added more dimensions to each image data (3D array for RGB vs 1D array for grayscale), hence improving accuracy
 - **Image Augmentation** to account for different pose (i.e. head tilting), I used horizontal flipping as well as rotating by +/- 20 degrees.
+This helps increase accuracy and reduce overfitting.
+- **RGB color images** added more dimensions to each image data (3D array for RGB vs 1D array for grayscale), hence improving accuracy however also increase in overfitting.

 ### Modelling